Healthy Chocolate Cake

 This post may contain affiliate links.
 See my disclosure policy.

-Hands down, this is the healthiest chocolate cake recipe on this planet!
+Hands down, this is the healthiest chocolate cake recipe I’ve ever developed.
 Moist and with a tender crumb, this healthy cake is sugar free, fat free, and low calorie- but you’d never tell.
 I love how each slice has just 100 calories.

 Healthy chocolate cake